Blepharoplasty West Palm Beach, FL

 Blepharoplasty, also known as eyelid surgery, is a plastic surgery procedure that corrects redundant skin and fat of the upper and lower eyelids, restoring a more youthful and refreshed appearance.
 The procedure can correct sagging of the upper eyelids and puffy bags beneath the lower eyelids.
 Good candidates for blepharoplasty include healthy men and women who have good skin tone and are looking to improve excess skin of the eye area.

 Dr. Schwartz performs blepharoplasty in his office or an outpatient surgical center.
 Local anesthesia or IV sedation is used and the procedure take about one and a half hours to complete.
 The incisions are well-concealed within the eyelid crease or, for transconjunctival blepharoplasty, inside of the eyelid.
 Once the incisions are made, excess skin and fat are removed from the upper and/or lower eyelids.

-The recovery after blepharoplasty takes about five to seven days.
+The recovery after this procedure takes about five to seven days.
 The eyelids may feel tight or sore, though medication can help to control discomfort.
 Bruising and swelling can occur, with the bruising fading within two to four weeks.
 Patients may also experience some temporary itching, dryness, burning, tearing, blurred or double vision, or sensitivity to light.
 The stitches are removed within five to seven days.
 Patients can usually return to work within three to five days, though more strenuous activities should be postponed for about two weeks.